FRC5190/Training/P02/Readme.md

 ## Structure of the robot program

 1. Navigate through the file tree to `src/main/resources/frc/team5190/robot/Robot.kt`.
 This is the main robot file.
 The main Robot class inherits from another class called `TimedRobot`.
-This is the class that contains the default `autonomousInit()`, `teleopPeriodic()`, etc.  methods:
+This is the class that tells the robot what to do under various conditions:

     * `robotInit()` is called once when the code is started up.
     * `robotPeriodic()` is always called every 20 ms regardless of whether enabled or disabled.